thinkful-ei-panda/cat-carousel-demo/README.md

 This quiz will test your knowledge about cats!

-I worked on this as a pair with my partner Bob Johnson.
+This was a paired project worked on by Andrea Bailey and Bob Johnson.

 **Live Link:** https://thinkful-ei-panda.github.io/cat-carousel-demo/